christophrumpel/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 Another approach could be to manually define the most optimal `srcset` for each image.
 This is impossible to do for most websites.
-A website could have lots of images, but it's also difficult to know what the most optimal way of scaling down a specific image is, without trying out many possibilities.
+A website could have lots of images, and it's also difficult to manually calculate the dimensions for that optimal `srcset`.

 Luckily, computers are very good at tedious calculations on a large scale.
 This approach sounds like a good idea: